amir1376/debugboard/README.md

 debugBoard.variableWatcher.removeWatch(watchable)
 ```

-now when `stateFlow` changes you will be notified in web panel
+now when `stateFlow` changes you will be notified in Web Panel
 ```kotlin
 stateFlow.value = "ha ha"
 ```